 Getting Hilton Gold status with the American Express Platinum card

-I signed up for the American Express Platinum card in a recent credit card churn.
-The American Express Platinum card normally comes with a $450 annual fee, but I signed up for the Ameriprise version, which has the annual fee waived the first year.
+I signed up for The Platinum Card® from American Express in a recent credit card signup.
+The Platinum Card® from American Express normally comes with a $450 annual fee, but I signed up for the Ameriprise version, which has the annual fee waived the first year.
 Normally the Ameriprise version doesn’t have a signup bonus, but at the time it offered a signup bonus of 25,000 Membership Rewards

 It offers SPG gold status, and just recently announced that they will also offer Hilton Gold status for both primary cardholders as well as authorized users.